hyurl/alar/api.md

     fallback to the local instance, which is the default behavior, this method is used to disable (pass `false`) and re-enable (pass `true`) this behavior.

-**NOTE: RPC calling will serialized all input or output data, those data that** **cannot be serialized will be lost during transmission.**
+**NOTE: RPC calling will serialize all input and output data, those data that** **cannot be serialized will be lost during transmission.**

 **NOTE: properties cannot be accessed remotely, if trying so, `null` or**